Skidamek/AutoModpack/README.md

 **Open port (default: `30037`) on your server!
 TCP/UDP** need to host modpack.

-NOTE: if you can't open any port on your server, you can type in the config "external_modpack_host" to http/s address of download server it can be even MediaFire/Google Drive.
+NOTE: if you can't open any port on your server, you can type in the config "external_modpack_host" http/s address of download server it can be even MediaFire/Google Drive/Dropbox.
 You can upload there modpack.zip whose is automatically generated on your minecraft server at ./AutoModpack/modpack.zip

 Add mods/configs what ever you want in your modpack to the `./AutoModpack/modpack/` directory.